 While the glue dried I started scraping off the gunk.
 I am not sure what this was but maybe tar?
 It was nasty and I had quite a few cubbies to scrape.
 When I was done I cleaned the whole thing with TSP a great cleaner that I got at HomeDepot.
 It took care of any residue so I could paint.
 I was really impressed with it, since this was my first time using it.

 Since it was made out of plywood and water damaged the edges were pretty ugly and rough.
 So I bought some 1×2’s to make a face frame.
 I set them to measure where to cut.
-I also grabbed some old barn wood that an awesome friend had given me, and dry fitted it on the top and sides.
+Then I grabbed some old barn wood that an awesome friend had given me, and dry fitted it on the top and sides.
 I ended up just using a board for the top, and not the sides.

 I drilled pocket holes and built an outer frame.